-An entrance fee of 30 USD per person applies if it is possible to visit Hanifaru Bay during your trip.
-This is a government-controlled charge, payable on board, in USD cash only, and is subject to change without notice.
+An entrance fee of 30 USD per person applies to visit Hanifaru Bay during your trip.
+This is a government-controlled charge which is subject to change without notice and payable on board in USD cash only.
+All USD banknotes MUST be in BRAND NEW, UNBLEMISHED CONDITION.